-Litigation Accounting Irregularities.
+Accounting Irregularities.
 On April 15, 1998, the Company publicly announced that it discovered accounting irregularities in the former business units of CUC.
 Such discovery prompted investigations into such matters by the Company and the Audit Committee of the Company's Board of Directors.
 As a result of the findings from the investigations, the Company restated its previously reported financial results for 1997, 1996 and 1995.
-Since the April 15, 1998 announcement more than 70 lawsuits claiming to be class actions, two lawsuits claiming to be brought derivatively on the Company's behalf and several individual lawsuits have been filed in various courts against the Company and other defendants.
-The majority of these actions were all filed in or transferred to the United States District Court for the District of New Jersey, where they are pending before Judge William H. Walls and Magistrate Judge Joel A. Pisano.
+Since the April 15, 1998 announcement, 70 lawsuits claiming to be class actions, two lawsuits claiming to be brought derivatively on the Company's behalf and several individual lawsuits and arbitration proceedings have been commenced in various courts and other forums against the Company and other defendants by or on behalf of persons claiming to have purchased or otherwise acquired securities or options issued by CUC or the Company between May 1995 and August 1998.
 The Court has ordered consolidation of many of the actions.